drj11/drj11.github.io/2026-02-09/zx81-keyboard.md

   C = 0xFE is used for the keyboard, but in fact any port with the bottom bit reset will do (the I/O decoder only uses A0).
 The upper 8 bits of the port address (B) are used to drive 8 lines in the keyboard matrix (one for each Horizontal Zone).
-In ordinary operation, only 1 bit in Bshould be reset.
+In ordinary operation, only 1 bit in B should be reset.
 - The JR at address 0x18 is a loop and the only reason the routine terminates;
 - the loop is exited when C flag is clear; C flag is set (or reset) by the earlier `RLC B` instruction at 0x17;